 The Royal Society of Sculptors headquarters at Dora House have a year-round exhibition space open.
 Head along to take a look at a diverse range of contemporary sculpture and 3D art, as well as artist talks and workshops.
 There's also regular craft events on the Third Thursday of every month to introduce you to exciting new skills.

 An often-missed venue on Exhibition Road is the Royal Geographical Society.
 There's often fascinating lectures and talks, but the gallery space with its varying free exhibitions of photography and art.
 Focusing on different places, people and cultures, these highlight aspects of the world you may not have previously considered.
-You can also delve into their archives tracing 500 years of geographical discover and research at a Monday afternoon Collections event.

 Also just off Exhibition Road is Imperial College London, where you can find changing exhibitions, often curated by students and staff, in the Blyth Gallery.